-Arm has launched Arm Mobile Studio 2020.1, an update to our studio of developer tools for debugging and optimizing Android games and their rendering workloads.
-This release includes Mobile Studio Professional Edition, in addition to the freely available Starter Edition, a new edition that enables automated Android application performance analysis for Arm CPUs and Mali GPUs as part of continuous integration (CI) workflows.
+Arm has launched Arm Mobile Studio 2020.1.
+This is an update to our studio of developer tools for debugging and optimizing Android games and their rendering workloads.
+The release includes Mobile Studio Professional Edition, and the freely available Starter Edition.
+The starter edition enables automated Android application performance analysis for Arm CPUs and Mali GPUs as part of continuous integration (CI) workflows.

-The Professional Edition also lets users build bespoke data dashboards from the data that been collected.
+The Professional Edition also lets users build bespoke data dashboards from the data that has been collected.
 Performance Advisor's machine-readable JSON reports can be imported into any JSON-compatible database and visualization platform, such as the ELK stack.
 Compare metrics between test runs to quickly determine which changes impacted performance, and which type of workload is the likely cause for a regression.
 Query the data and compare performance against specific targets to identify optimization next steps.
 Watch the following video on performance reporting with Arm Mobile Studio.

-Arm Mali GPUs implement a comprehensive range of performance counters, that enable users to closely monitor GPU activity as an application runs.
-The charts in Arm Streamline visualize this performance counter activity, helping with the identification of bottlenecks and workload inefficiencies that cause poor GPU performance.
+Arm Mali GPUs implement a comprehensive range of performance counters that enable users to closely monitor GPU activity as an application runs.
+The charts in Arm Streamline visualize this performance counter activity.
+This helps with the identification of bottlenecks and workload inefficiencies that cause poor GPU performance.
 To make this analysis easier, we have published detailed descriptions of all the performance counters available for the Mali Bifrost and Valhall architecture families.

 Browse the Mali GPU Counter Reference on the Arm Developer website.